-This programme is for students aged 16-22 on entry, who have a learning difficulty/disability, including those whose needs fall within the autistic spectrum range of conditions.
-There are no formal entry requirements.
+Supportive Learning is for students aged between 16 and 22 on entry, who have learning difficulties/disabilities.
+This includes those whose needs fall within the autistic spectrum range of conditions.
+There are no formal entry requirements to access Supportive Learning.

 Students on pathway one will typically have a diagnosis of autistic spectrum conditions (ASC) or associated traits and may have found accessing college education before challenging and/or need clearly defined routines and expectations in order to support them in accessing all elements of their college programme effectively.